raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 but the server is terminating all DSO Sessions en masse with a REFUSED (5) RCODE, the RECONNECT DELAY MAY be zero, indicating that the clients SHOULD immediately attempt to re-establish operations.

-It is likely that some of the attempts will be successful and some will not.
+It is likely that some of the attempts will be successful and some will not, depending on the nature of the reconfiguration.

 In the case where a server is terminating a large number of DSO Sessions at once (e.g., if the system is restarting) and the server doesn't want to be inundated